BorisDundakov/YTPlaylistSongDuplicateFinder/README.md

 - Works with public playlists only

 INTENDED USE:
-- run the shell script by providing your playlist as an input and manually delete the duplicated songs from your playlist afterwards
+- Run the shell script by providing your playlist as an input and manually delete the duplicated songs from your playlist afterwards